wwldavid/Phase-4-Security-Testing-/README.md

     const commentLimiter = rateLimit({ windowMs: 60*000, max: 30 });
     commentRouter.post("/", commentLimiter, async (req, res) => { /* ... \_/ });

+### Lessons Learned from CommentComposer Security Testing

+    The backend did not sanitize or escape comment content, allowing stored XSS attacks.
+After integrating sanitize-html, malicious HTML is properly sanitized, the API returns 400 Bad Request for invalid input, effectively mitigating the risk.

+    Even though the client can forge the username field in the request body, the backend ignores it and uses the username from the JWT token, preventing identity spoofing in comments.

+    Frontend limits input length but it cannot be trusted alone.
+Adding backend rate limiting with express-rate-limit helps prevent comment spamming and DoS attacks.

 ## Audit

 #### ExpressApp Audit